 - Record Routes = Both.
 The Avaya SBCE will send "Record-Route" header to both call and trunk servers. - Topology Hiding: Change Call-ID = Yes.
 The Avaya SBCE will modify "Call-ID" header for the call toward SP. - Change Max Forwards = Yes.
 The Avaya SBCE will adjust the original Max-Forwards value from EN to SP by reducing the intermediate hops involving in the call flow. - Has Remote SBC = Yes.
 SP has a SBC which interfaces its Central Office (CO) to the enterprise SIP trunk.
-This setting allows the Avaya SBCE to always use the SDP received from SP for the media.
+This setting allows the Avaya SBCE to always use the SDP received from SP for the media. - Others are left as default.

-The screenshots below illustrate the Server Interworking profile SP-SI, Advanced.
+The screenshots below illustrate the Server Interworking profile SP-SI, under the Advanced tab.